HagarMostafa/HagarMostafa/README.md

 - :computer: I actively explore new technologies and stay updated with the latest industry trends.

-- :alarm_clock: In my free time, I solve problems on LeetCode and some times play video games :grin:.
+- :alarm_clock: In my free time, I solve problems on LeetCode and sometimes play video games :grin:

 - :email: How to reach me: You can always contact me on
 </div>